sawantatharva/BE3001---Final-Project-A-Modeling-Study/README.md

 Feel free to modify parameters, explore different scenarios, or adapt the code for your specific research needs.

 ## Acknowledgments
-This code was created as part of a university course project by Atharva Sawant (U20210020) for the BE3001 course.
+This code was created as part of a university course project by Atharva Sawant (U20210020) for the BE3001 - Stochastic Modeling in Biology course.
 The project aims to provide insights into the stochastic influences on coinfection dynamics of respiratory viruses through modeling and analysis.

 ## License
 This code is provided under the MIT License.
 Feel free to use and modify the code for academic and research purposes, giving appropriate credit to the original author.